mintedreward/heartmail/README.md

 # Repo Overview

 Everything is written in javascript except deployment shell scripts.
 We use yarn workspaces to manage the projects.
-All projects are contained inside the
+All private (closed course) projects are contained in the <code>private</code> folder and all public (open source) projects are contained inside the <code>public</code> folder.

-<code>projects</code> folder whether they are open source or not.
+If we ever need to write something in a language other than javascript, we will still use yarn workspaces and npm packages to manage the project.
+Javascript and related tools wrap all projects.
+Javascript is always the first language and any other language is a form of optimization.

 ## Packages

 All projects are published to npm (using yarn) and may be open source or not depending on the license and whether they are publicly exposed.
-All projects begin life as closed and may become open when a license is chosen and published publicly.
+All projects begin life as private and may become public when a license is chosen and published publicly.

 ## Deployments